Ethereum Merge: Crypto's Carbon Footprint Is About to Shrink

+Google "Ethereum Merge" and you'll see a cute countdown clock depicting two pandas, one black and one white, slowly getting closer to each other.
+When the countdown hits zero some time on Sept.
+14, the two pandas will become one.
+The beguiling metaphor beguiles the importance of the Ethereum Merge to everyone, not just cryptocurrency supporters.

-The long-awaited Ethereum Merge is happening next week, and it's one of the most important days in cryptocurrency history.
-Arcane as it sounds, the Merge matters whether or not you're a blockchain believer or a crypto critic.
-If it's successful, the process will lower ethereum's massive electricity requirements by over 99%.
+Ethereum is the second biggest blockchain, behind only bitcoin, and currenctly emits carbon dioxide roughly equivalent to that of Singapore.
+If it's successful, the Merge will lower ethereum's massive electricity requirements by over 99%.

 That is of huge consequence.
 Skeptics of cryptocurrency typically argue that coins like bitcoin and ether are useless, and that they consume enormous amounts of electricity.
 The first point is polarizing and subjective, but the second is unequivocally true.
 In an era when more people than ever view climate change mitigation as society's highest priority, the carbon emissions of bitcoin and ethereum are too conspicuous to ignore.